 The Proximity Toolkit directly addresses these challenges.
-It facilitates programmers' access to proxemic information between people, objects, and devices in a small space ubicomp environment (such as the room shown in Figure 3).
+It facilitates programmers' access to proxemic information between people, objects and devices in a small ubicomp environment, such as the room shown in Figure 3 and visualized in Figure 2.
 It contains four main components.

-- a) Proximity Toolkit server is the central component in the distributed client-server architecture, allowing multiple client devices to access the captured proxemic information. - b) Tracking plug-in modules connect different tracking / sensing systems with the toolkit and stream the raw input data of tracked entities to the server. - c) Visual monitoring tool visualizes tracked entities and their proxemic relationships. - d) Application programming interface (API) is an event-driven programming library used to easily access all the available proxemic information from within developed ubicomp applications.
+- a) Proximity Toolkit server is the central component in the distributed client-server architecture, allowing multiple client devices to access the captured proxemic information. - b) Tracking plug-in modules connect different tracking / sensing systems with the toolkit and stream raw input data of tracked entities to the server.

+- visual monitoring tool visualizes tracked entities and their proxemic relationships. - d) Application programming interface (API) is an event-driven programming library used to easily access all the available proxemic information from within developed ubicomp applications.